Maryland home care — a caregiver helping a senior at home

 Overview of the Community Options Waiver

-Formerly known as the Waiver for Older Adults.
+FThe Community Options Waiver was formerly known as the Waiver for Older Adults.

 The Community Options Waiver provides services to prevent or delay nursing home admission.
 It allows elderly and disabled individuals to receive care in their own home, a relative's home, or an assisted living residence.
-Unlike other programs, waiver services are provided by licensed agencies and currently do not offer a self-directed option for hiring friends or relatives.
+Unlike other programs, this waiver's services are provided by licensed agencies and currently do not offer a self-directed option for hiring friends or relatives.

 Important: Waitlist Information